Six operations for D-cap-modules on rigid analytic spaces

 \subsection{Derived direct and inverse image}

-We keep our assumptions on $\C$ from the beginning of subsection 2.4.
+We keep our assumptions on $\C$ from the beginning of subsection 3.6.
 Let $f:X\to Y$ be a morphism of G-topological spaces.
-In this subsection, we define derived direct and inverse image functors both for the category of sheaves and for the category of modules over a sheaf monoid.\\ We begin by introducing the presheaf inverse image
+In this subsection, we define derived direct and inverse image functors both for the category of sheaves and for the category of modules over a sheaf monoid.